rasor/rasor.github.io/content/2018/2018-04-15-OpenShift.md

 ### What is in the box?

 Fig 1.
-When you run the box there will be a REST API enabling you to manage the box
+When you run the box there will be a REST API enabling you to manage the box (Drawing by [James Bucket](https://www.levvel.io/author/james-buckett) hosted by levvel.io)
 [![OpenShift access and control](https://cdn.levvel.io/blog_content/James+Buckett+Differences+Article/Differences2.png)](https://www.levvel.io/our-ideas/differences-between-kubernetes-and-openshift)

 Fig 2.
-Your code (in docker containers) will be deployed to Kubernetes Pods inside the box
+Your code (in docker containers) will be deployed to Kubernetes Pods inside the box (Drawing by [James Bucket](https://www.levvel.io/author/james-buckett) hosted by levvel.io)
 [![OpenShift project (Namespace)](https://cdn.levvel.io/blog_content/James+Buckett+Differences+Article/Differences1.png)](https://www.levvel.io/our-ideas/differences-between-kubernetes-and-openshift)

 Fig 3.
-RedHats own picture of OpenShift runtime environment looks like this:
+RedHats own picture of OpenShift runtime environment (Drawing by [Mike Barret](https://blog.openshift.com/author/mikebarrett/) hosted by openshift.com)
 [![OpenShift runtime environment](https://blog.openshift.com/wp-content/uploads/arch-diagram.png)](https://blog.openshift.com/openshift-enterprise-3-evolving-paas-future/)

 ## Installation

 ### VirtualBox

 I am installing on Windows 10.
 Openshift needs a hypervisor.
 There are two options: Hyper-v or VirtualBox.
-VirtualBox is the easy one to handle.
+VirtualBox is the easy one to handle is my experince.
 It is also an option that can be chosen both on Windows, Linux and Mac.
-I have used hypervisors some years ago on my local PC, so I know that I have already enabled Intel Virtualization Technology (also known as Intel VT) in the Bios.
+I have used hypervisors some years ago on my local PC, so I know that I have already enabled `Intel Virtualization Technology` (also known as `Intel VT`) in the Bios.
 It was required for Hyper-v, so I assume it is either beneficial or required for VirtualBox, too.
 Notice: Not all PC's comes with Intel VT.

 When you have [downloaded VirtualBox](https://www.virtualbox.org/wiki/Downloads) and start to install it you are told that it will disconnect your network (why did I also just start a long running upload? - I'll abort that for a while)